flutter/website/src/content/platform-integration/web/wasm.md

 :::note
-Even with the `--wasm` flag, `flutter build web` will still compile the application with JavaScript.
+Even with the `--wasm` flag, `flutter build web` will still compile the application to JavaScript.
 If WasmGC support is not detected at runtime, the JavaScript output is used so the application will continue to work across browsers.
 :::